Worried About Core Strength?

 The core refers to a series of complex muscles that stabilize and move the spine.

 You engage your core when you do any activity that involves movement, including twisting, turning, bending, and sitting.
-That means most of your daily tasks – like vacuuming, showering, or getting dressed – depend on your core being strong and stable.
+That means most of your daily tasks – like vacuuming, showering, or getting dressed – depend on your core is strong and stable.

 Think of the core’s role as a ripple effect – as you begin to move, a ripple of force flows from your core throughout your body, up and down your spine, reaching all the way to your fingertips.
 The stability of your core has an effect on all other muscles in your body.